Yorkie Puppy Purchase Information

 A Non-Refundable Deposit of $1000 will reserve you a spot for picking a puppy or will reserve a puppy until payment is due in full.
 I chart and price the puppies at approx..
 6-8 weeks of age.
 This is when clients pick their puppies in the order deposits are received, or they may pass at this time if the puppy is not what they are wanting or if the puppy is not in their budget.
 Clients must decide on a puppy the day photos and pricing are done as other clients are waiting to pick their puppy too.
 It is not set in stone that you have to take a puppy before knowing the price or appearance of the puppies.
 Our puppies come with a 1yr health guarantee and a strict spay/neuter agreement.
 All our yorkie puppies come with a health certificate by our vet prior to leaving.
 No breeding rights on our puppies pet only homes.

-Our puppies start at $3500.
-This doesn’t mean there will be a pup for that price in the litter, but its a starting point.
+Our puppies start at $4000.
+This does not mean there will be a pup for that price in the litter, but its a starting point.
 Please do take this into consideration when purchasing a puppy.
 Animals can be just like humans.
 We are not the same size as our parents or siblings.
 Even if you have two short parents you may take after your great-grandparent and be a bit taller.
 This works the same for dogs.
 Just because the parents are a certain size does not mean your puppy will turn out like them.
 Parents can be short backed, short legs, have a short nose, but the babies possibly can have a longer back or a bit longer nose, different color or grow bigger or smaller than the parents.
 For this reason, we cannot guarantee the size or how your puppy will mature when he/she is an adult (and no honest breeder ever can), however, I provide an honest educated estimated size from 19 years of past experience.

 Unfortunately, there are people out there that like to bash breeders down if puppies do not turn out as they wanted.
 There are other breeders that knock other breeders business down because they are hurtful, jealous, unkind, or don’t follow contracts.
 They take it out online and bash and hurt breeders like they have no soul or life beyond the internet world… so please keep in mind I value my reputation and my puppies, and I do the very best of my ability to give an estimated size based on 19 years of experience.